tobspr/RenderPipeline-Tutorials/Creating-A-Scene/README.md

 so they can be used in the render pipeline.
 We will also cover how to install the bam exporter.

 However, this is not a blender tutorial.
-If you are not familar with blender, I recommend checking out the <a href="https://www.blender.org/support/tutorials/">Blender Tutorials</a> first.
+If you are not familiar with blender, I recommend checking out the <a href="https://www.blender.org/support/tutorials/">Blender Tutorials</a> first.

 You can find the scene we will model in the this tutorial <a href="scene.blend">here</a>.